 - COMBINE vinegar and sugar in a large stainless steel saucepan.
 Bring to a boil over high heat, stirring to dissolve sugar.
 Reduce heat and boil gently for 3 minutes.
 Add chili peppers, raisins, garlic, gingerroot and salt.
 Increase heat to high and bring to a boil.
 Reduce heat and boil gently until vegetables are heated though, about 5 minutes.

-- PROCESS filled jars in a boiling water canner for 10 minutes, adjusting for altitude.
+- PROCESS filled for 10 minutes, adjusting for altitude.
+Turn off heat; remove lid and let jars stand 5 minutes.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.

 Share Your Photos